SYoonC/COVID-19-and-Travel-Restriction/README.md

 *	Selection of vaccinated or not

 *	etc

 .

 Based on the interaction above the product will tell whether the user can visit the country or not.

 The data will however display every border control information of the country of visit which will be

+*	Every data from Object 4 in a table

 *	Answer to the user’s visit

-  *	Yes you can enter the country
+    *	*Yes you can enter the country

-  *	No you cannot enter the country
+    *	*No you cannot enter the country

-  *	Maybe you’ll be subject to your purpose
+    *	*Maybe you’ll be subject to your purpose

-*	Every data from Object 4 in a table